SonGorLick/GiveawayJoiner/README.md

 !!!!
-GiveawayJoiner need 'libgconf-2-4' lib to be installed in your Linux distro P.S.
+GiveawayJoiner need 'libgconf-2-4' lib to be installed in your Linux distro !!!!
 Recommended 'Noto' fonts to be installed too

 To build own binaries: